asqwerty666/acevbm/README.md

 Now, just run,

-`$ mktpl.pl -i mylist.csv -o outputdir`
+`$ mktpl.pl -i mylist.csv`

-all the intermediate files will be stored into *outputdir* but the final templates will be in a new *stats* directory.
+all the intermediate files will be stored into *working* directory but the final templates will be in a new *stats* directory.
 So, final results get organized in a similar way to the known FSLVBM scripts would do.

 After the script finished you will be able to execute FSL's *randomise* command as usual.
 Something like,